What is 5G Technology?

 Unlike previous generations in which 2G was supplanted by 3G, only to be ripped and replaced by 4G, 5G is not replacing anything — at least, not initially.
 In fact, 4G LTE and 5G will coexist and complement each other for some time as service providers continue to invest in both.

-Generally, 5G will follow two deployment models — non-standalone (NSA) and standalone (SA):
+Generally, 5G technology will follow two deployment models — non-standalone (NSA) and standalone (SA):

 - Fully independent 5G SA architectures will deliver the full potential of 5G — ultra-low latency, advanced network slicing and new uses cases to develop next-generation services around.
 However, viability depends on organizational readiness and equipment availability.